Dee Why flood map & planning overlays

 Is Dee Why flood-prone?

-About 1% of Dee Why falls within a mapped flood overlay, against a Northern Beaches average of 2%.
+About 1% of Dee Why falls within a mapped flood overlay, against the council-wide suburb average of 12%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Dee Why bushfire-prone?